The Huge Health Benefits of Antioxidants For Dogs and Cats Pet Care Tips 4 min read

 There’s so much talk lately about antioxidants.
 But what are they really, and how can they help your cat and dog?

-Well to really understand how antioxidants help our pets, we first need to understand it’s opposite: oxidation.
+Well to really understand how antioxidants help our pets, we first need to understand its opposite: oxidation.
 Oxidation is a naturally occurring chemical process that happens within the body’s cells.
 When oxidation occurs, by-products like free radicals accumulate.
 It’s these by-products that cause the real trouble, as they are toxic to the cells and surrounding tissue.
 In a very healthy body, these toxic by-products are removed by antioxidants that combat oxidizing chemicals.
 When a pet’s body is in a disease state, excess oxidation can occur, which the body then has trouble removing.
-Excess oxidation can also occur and overwhelm the body if a pet is fed a poor diet (one that is lacking in variety, and wholesome antioxidant rich foods), stress, or even pollution.
-This is when supplementation with herbal extracts high in antioxidants are particularly useful.
+Excess oxidation can also occur and overwhelm the body if a pet is fed a poor diet (one that is lacking in variety, and wholesome antioxidant-rich foods), stress, or even pollution.
+This is when supplementation with herbal extracts high in antioxidants is particularly useful.

-Studies have shown that antioxidants are particularly beneficial for conditions like inflammation, arthritis, allergies, cancer and other disease states.
+Studies have shown that antioxidants are particularly beneficial for conditions like inflammation, arthritis, allergies, cancer, and other disease states.
 They also help improve longevity, brain function, and general well-being.

 Which particular antioxidants provide which benefits?